hewyeerou/CertCheck/README.md

 ---

 ## Grant access
+### Description
 Student>Verifier, Grant access
+### Test Case:
+1. Test Authorized users with valid roles can use specifc functions.
+2. Test if only subject can give access to only verifiers and not issuers.
+3. Test if verifier can view all cert even after newly issued cert.

 ### prerequisite: acc2 have certs issued(certid: 1,3,5) by issuer after revoking(certid: 2,4)

 - Using acc2, Grant verifier (acc4)
   - [ ] TEST: verifier can give himself access addr(acc4) to grant> FALSE, by authorised roles
   - [ ] TEST: using another random addr(acc5) to grant > FALSE, only authorised roles
-  - [ ] TEST: using another subject addr(acc3) to grant > TRUE, you are granting that verifier to view ur cert
+  - [ ] TEST: using another subject addr(acc3) to grant > TRUE, you are granting that verifier to view ur certs
 - check if verifier(acc4) have access getCertListVerifiers(acc2) > uint256[]: 1,3,5
   - [ ] TEST: check if verifier(acc5) have access getCertListVerifiers(acc2) > no viewing access for the subject certificates

 ## Deny Acess

+### Description
-Student>Verifier, deny access
+Student>Verifier, Deny access
+### Test Case:
+1. Test Authorized users with valid roles can use specifc functions.
+2. Test if only subject can deny access to only verifiers and not issuers.
+3. Test if verifier can still view certs even after deny.

 ### prerequisite: